arobie1992/submission-repo/README.md

 ### Realworld
 The `realworld` directory contains a couple source files that are taken from real-world programs.

+#### fmt
 The `fmt` subdirectory contains a modified version of Apple's `fmt` command source code.
 The original can be found here: https://opensource.apple.com/source/text_cmds/text_cmds-106/fmt/fmt.c.auto.html.
 Modifications were made to ensure that it could successfully build on the VCL Ubuntu machines as well as to address a couple points the plugin could not handle within the bounds permitted by Dr. Shen.
+The primary change was to address logical combination operations in while loops and return statements.
+See section [section 4.1.1.3](#4113-unsupported-constructs) for more information on why this change was necessary.

+The `fmt.c` file has been tested and will successfully compile when compiled with the plugin with the plugin.
+The generated executable has also been tested and behaves equivalently.
+However, I highly recommend using a small file to test it; the instrumented version is painfully slow.
+See [section 4.1.1.4](#4114-slow-execution) for some discussion on this.

+#### mongoose
 The `mongoose` subdirectory contains an older, and also modified, version of the Mongoose C web server library.
 Further details on the project and the most recent version of the library can be found here: https://github.com/cesanta/mongoose.
 Modifications were made to address a couple points the plugin could not handle within the bounds permitted by Dr. Shen.

-These have not yet been tested to ensure that they work with the compiler plugin.
+The mongoose scenarios have not been tested yet, and as such may not successfully compile or run.